 Overview

-Silver Bullet enforces gsd:verify-work as a non-skippable gate before any workflow completes.
+Silver Bullet enforces silver:verify as a non-skippable gate before any workflow completes.
 This is a §3 rule — it cannot be waived via §10 preferences or the step-skip protocol.
 It applies unconditionally to every non-trivial workflow that produces code changes.

 The rule exists because "done" in Silver Bullet means tests pass and behavior is confirmed — not "code was written."
 An implementation that isn't verified isn't done.
 Shipping unverified work is the most common source of regressions in AI-assisted development, and this gate is the primary defense against it.